romenrg/romenrg.github.com/source/_posts/2025-12-25-vibe-coding-vs-prompt-engineering-ai-and-the-future-of-software-development.markdown

 ## Conclusion: The Bar Is Going Up

 AI isn’t replacing software engineers.
-It’s changing which ones matter.
+It’s amplifying the talented ones, while making weak foundations harder to hide.

 For engineers with strong foundations and product sense, this is an unprecedented leverage moment.
 For everyone else, it’s a trap.